Back to BlogCompliance

 Manual GST calculation is error-prone by nature.
 When a front desk executive must determine the correct slab, calculate the tariff including meals, split CGST and SGST correctly, and generate a compliant invoice, all while checking in a guest, mistakes are inevitable.

-Modern hotel management software like Hotelary's billing system automates every step of the GST compliance process:
+Modern hotel management software like Hotelary's finance system automates every step of the GST compliance process:

-• Automatic slab detection: The system reads the published rack rate from the room category configuration, adds meal plan charges based on occupancy, and determines the correct GST slab automatically.
+• Automatic slab detection: The system reads room/package value, meal-plan components, and tax configuration, then determines the correct GST slab automatically.
 No manual calculation required.

 • CGST/SGST split: Invoice generation automatically splits the GST amount equally between CGST and SGST with correct decimal precision, eliminating rounding errors.